hiromotai7/isar-cip-core/doc/boards/README.m-com-x86.md

 Now the keys are injected, remove the USB stick.

-Refer the section [Build the cip core image](README.m-com-x86.md#build-the-cip-core-image) to create secure boot enabled image,
+For Debian snakeoil keys method, refer the section [Build the cip core image](README.m-com-x86.md#build-the-cip-core-image) to create secure boot enabled image.

+For User generated keys method, refer the build steps here [Build image](../README.secureboot.md#build-image), please note the following keys `keys/demoDB.crt` and `keys/demoDB.key` needs to be copied under `recipes-devtools/secure-boot-secrets/files` path before building the image.

 Once build is completed, flash the Secure Boot image to USB stick and insert the USB memory stick to M-COM device.